Toni Breidinger: 2024–present

 Breidinger returned to a full-time schedule for the 2024 season, remaining at Venturini Motorsports.
 In the season-opener race at Daytona, she wrecked out early in the race in a multi-car crash.
 She achieved eleven top-ten finishes throughout the 20-race season, with a best race finish of sixth.
 In addition, she failed to finish three additional races due to crashes.
 She finished the season with an average start of 12.0 and an average finish of 12.2, coming in fourth in the series standings.
 Also in 2024, Breidinger made a one-off Truck Series start for Tricon Garage, finishing in 27th for the series' season-opener.

 Breidinger moved up full-time to the Truck Series for 2025, signing with Tricon Garage.
 She faced numerous struggles throughout her rookie Truck season.
 Through the first 15 races of the season, she achieved two top-20 finishes, with a best result of 18th at Rockingham, which placed her 22nd in the full-time driver's standings; only ahead of Frankie Muniz.
 However, she finished all but two of her first 15 races.
 In an interview given in May 2025, Breidinger stated that she experienced a "steep" learning curve racing trucks compared to ARCA cars, noting that "I knew the learning curve was going to be steep...
 But I don’t think I realized how much I was going to learn."
 In her final ten races, she failed to finish in four races, finishing no better than 24th in any of the ten races.
 At the 17th round at Watkins Glen, she was involved in a fiery incident after an engine failure.
 During the same weekend, she had several personal belongings stolen after someone broke into her car on August 8; the items were found a month later.
 She finished the year 23rd in the driver's standings, with an average start of 26.7 and an average finish of 25.4.

+For the 2026 season, Breidinger remained in the Truck Series but transitioned to a part-time schedule, with Breidinger departing Tricon Garage.
+She is currently scheduled to compete in eight races for Rackley W.A.R. in the team's No. 27 entry.
+In her first attempt for the team, she failed to qualify for the season-opening race at Daytona, finishing the second slowest of all qualifiers; only ahead of Greg Van Alst.